Pollan & Stamets Discuss Wood Lover Paralysis

-Most likely, wood lover paralysis is caused by the presence (or absence) of certain molecules (other than psilocybin and psilocin) in psilocybe azurescens and psilocybe cyanescens.
+Most likely, wood lover paralysis is caused by the presence (or absence) of certain molecules (other than psilocybin and psilocin) in P. azurescens and P. cyanescens.
 In other words, psilocybin and psilocin are probably not responsible for the paralysis.
-Most likely, other psilocybin derivatives (not psilocybin or psilocin) cause the paralysis.
+Most likely, other psilocybin derivatives cause the paralysis.
 This is an important point as the world moves forward towards embracing the benefits of psilocybin.
 Opponents of psilocybin therapies would probably jump at the opportunity to blame psilocybin for the paralysis observed after eating certain kinds of magic mushrooms.

-Potential Harms Created by Ignoring True Cause of WOOd Lover Paralysis
+Potential Harms Created by Ignoring the True Cause of WOOd Lover Paralysis

 Continuing to lump all of the molecules together leads to two problems:

-- First, attributing wood lover paralysis to psilocybin and psilocin takes the focus away from the actual cause — which is probably some other molecule(s) present in psilocybe azurescens and psilocybe cyanescens but not present in other species, like cubensis.
+- First, attributing wood lover paralysis to psilocybin and psilocin takes the focus away from the actual cause — which is probably some other molecule(s) present in P. azurescens and P. cyanescens but not present in other species, like P. cubensis.

 - Second, attributing wood lover paralysis to psilocybin and psilocin will ultimately blame those molecules for the “dangerous” wood lover paralysis symptoms.
 (See above regarding potential for dying of hypothermia because of unwanted paralysis side-effects).